Developmental Care & Preemie

 What parents need to know before holding baby Kangaroo Care: Learn the benefits of Kangaroo Care and to distinguish signs of stability of the baby and warning signs of instability (to stop the kangaroo session).
 Learn how to wear the Kangaroo Zak for standing and sitting transfer.

-Kangaroo Zak can be opened just enough to allow the baby to sniff and explore the mother’s breasts, for breastfeeding/pumping, and numerous medical interventions while holding.
+Zaky Zak (Kangaroo Zak) can be opened just enough to allow the baby to sniff and explore the mother’s breasts, for breastfeeding/pumping, and numerous medical interventions while holding.
 Know that they may do the transfer alone, but ONLY after the training and approval of a medical professional.

-Wear the Kangaroo Zak without anything underneath, with the zippers to the side.
-Over it, wear comfortable clothing that easily opens in the front or a hospital gown.
+Wear Zaky ZAK (Kangaroo Zak) without anything underneath, with the zippers to the side.
+Over it, wear clean comfortable clothing that easily opens in the front or a hospital gown.
 Remove jewellery that might come in contact with the baby.
 Refrain from using powder, lotion or perfume on the chest before doing skin-to-skin care.
 The baby needs to feel the parent’s natural scent.

 1. World Health Organisation Kangaroo Mother Care: A Systematic Review of Barriers and Enablers